Xterionix/data/README.md

 # data
-Provides the latest data for bridge.
+Provides the latest data for bridgeX